drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 We also need to expose the X domain socket.
 When running the container, we want to create a new volume that maps `/tmp/.X11-unix` to `:/tmp/.X11-unix:rw`.
 I included this within the `docker-compose.yml` volumes.

-The third thing we need is giving it at X display by setting up the X environment variable.
+The third thing we need is giving it an X display by setting up the X environment variable.
 We can tell docker to use the same one the host is using `--env=DISPLAY`.
 I included this argument within my `docker-compose.yml` environment as `DISPLAY=${DISPLAY}`.

 >[!TIP]
 > We can also run the container as a user that has permision to access X display, e.g., run the container as a user that matches the host.